anjanm13/anjanm13.github.io/index.md

 [RIT SE](https://www.rit.edu/computing/department-software-engineering)

 # What I'd like to learn:
--How to work with teams more efficiently
+- How to work with teams more efficiently
--What workflows are the best
+- What workflows are the best
--How to design and work on a project
+- How to design and work on a project

 ```markdown
 Syntax highlighted code block